GavinZha0/ChatPie/README.md

 > **⚠️ Please read our [Contributing Guide](./CONTRIBUTING.md) before submitting any Pull Requests or Issues.** This helps us work together more effectively and saves time for everyone.

 **For detailed contribution guidelines**, please see our [Contributing Guide](./CONTRIBUTING.md).

-**Language Translations:** Help us make the chatbot accessible to more users by adding new language translations.
-See [language.md](./messages/language.md) for instructions on how to contribute translations.

 Let's build it together 🚀